-In this post we are going to see Vue.JS, a powerful and lightweight JavaScript framework designed for building web interfaces, especially in SPA (Single Page App) applications.
+In this post, we are going to look at Vue.JS, a powerful and lightweight JavaScript framework designed to build web interfaces, especially for SPA (Single Page App) applications.

-Vue.JS stands out for its speed, simplicity and lightness.
-In fact, it is so lightweight that it is suitable even for IoT devices like ESP8266 and ESP32.
+Vue.JS stands out for its speed, simplicity, and lightness.
+In fact, it is so lightweight that it is even suitable for IoT devices like the ESP8266 and ESP32.

-What is the interest in Vue.JS?
+What’s interesting about Vue.JS?
 Why is it interesting compared to other options like Angular, React, or Knockout?
 What does Vue.JS have that makes it so special?
-We answer this below.
+We answer these questions below.

 Why Vue.JS?

-Let’s start with a little history, remembering jQuery.
-We all know this JavaScript library and the contribution it has made to the design of dynamic web interfaces thanks, among other things, to its selectors and its DOM manipulation capabilities.
+Let’s start with a bit of history, remembering jQuery.
+We all know this JavaScript library and the contribution it has made to the design of dynamic web interfaces thanks, among other things, to its selectors and DOM manipulation capabilities.

-However, jQuery involves an imperative approach which, among several disadvantages, makes it difficult to create MVC, MVVM, MV-(whatever) design patterns.
+However, jQuery represents an imperative approach which, among several disadvantages, makes it difficult to create MVC, MVVM, MV-(whatever) design patterns.

-In substitution/evolution several developments have emerged that allow a declarative approach, focused on creating “reactive” interfaces in which the binding with the model is done through bindings.
+As a replacement/evolution, several developments have emerged that allow a declarative approach, focused on creating “reactive” interfaces where binding with the model is done through bindings.

 This is something that will sound familiar to Windows application developers, as we had a similar transition when moving from WinForms to WPF and UWP.

-Among this new generation of declarative frameworks, AngularJS stands out in popularity, which in its first version allowed easily creating SPA Web interfaces.
-Many programmers became fans of AngularJS as soon as it was released.
+Among this new generation of declarative frameworks, AngularJS stands out for its popularity, which in its first version allowed creating simple SPA Web interfaces easily.
+Many programmers became fans of AngularJS as soon as it came out.
 It was like WPF brought to the web, you felt right at home.

-However, the subsequent versions (Angular 2, 4, and 5), although they have improved many aspects, have also been complicating the framework more and more to the point that many of us wonder if so much paraphernalia is necessary for small and medium developments.
+However, the later versions (Angular 2, 4, and 5), while improving many aspects, have also been making the framework more and more complicated to the point where many of us wonder if so much paraphernalia is necessary for small and medium-sized developments.

-Combined with its backward compatibility issues, having to use multiple programming languages, multiple dependencies on libraries, and even for a simple test needing NodeJs, transcompiling, and a 200Mb template, this has led many of its former defenders to consider alternatives like React or Knockout.
+Coupled with its backward compatibility issues, the need to use several programming languages, multiple dependencies with libraries, and the fact that even for a simple test you need NodeJs, transpiling, and a 200MB template, this has made many of its former defenders consider alternatives like React or Knockout.

-This is where Vue.JS comes in a JavaScript framework that in many ways recovers the spirit of the original AngularJS.
-And the truth is that using it makes you fall in love again.
+This is where Vue.JS comes in, a JavaScript framework that in many ways recovers the spirit of the original AngularJS.
+And the truth is, using it makes you fall in love again.

-It was created by Evan You in February 2014, although it now has collaborations from multiple users on GitHub.
-In the words of its creator Vue.JS was created after working with AngularJS by taking the parts that seemed most useful to him.
+It was created by Evan You in February 2014, although it now has contributions from multiple users on Github.
+In the words of its creator, Vue.JS was created after working with AngularJS, taking the parts that seemed most useful.

-Vue.JS is a lightweight framework, to use it in a project we need to load a single 20kB file.
-The learning curve is very smooth, especially if you have experience in Angular, or even in WPF.
-In addition, it has extensive documentation, which facilitates learning.
+Vue.JS is a lightweight framework; to use it in a project we need to load a single 20kB file.
+The learning curve is very smooth, especially if you have experience with Angular, or even WPF.
+Furthermore, it has extensive documentation that facilitates learning.

-The structure of Vue.JS is based on rendering functions, declarative interfaces, encapsulation in components, and routing.
-But it is designed to be retro-compatible and incrementally progressive, meaning that we do not have to use all the functions from the very beginning, but we can adapt our projects gradually.
+Vue.JS’s structure is based on render functions, declarative interfaces, component encapsulation, and routing.
+But it is designed to be backward compatible and progressively incremental, meaning we don’t have to use all the features from the start, but can adapt our projects gradually.

 Let’s do a small project to test how easy it is to integrate Vue.JS into a project.
-On our favorite web server, we create two files.
+In our favorite web server, we create two files.

-On the one hand, an index.html file that contains the following,
+On one hand, an index.html file containing the following:

 <!doctype html>